-What Makes a Medicare Advantage Prescription Drug (MAPD) Plan a Smart Choice?September 07, 2017
+What Makes a Medicare Advantage Prescription Drug (MAPD) Plan a Smart Choice?7 de septiembre de 2017

 Like many people, you may take a prescription medicine or two … maybe more.
 And those costs can really add up, especially people who are 65 or older and are on a fixed income.
 That’s why you might want to consider adding a prescription drug plan to your Medicare coverage.